pudleey222/Hackintosh-Qiyida-X99-D4-RX6600-EFI/README.md

 SMBIOS > MacPro7,1

-# BIOS, credits to Jwagnervaz.
+# BIOS, Credits to Jwagnervaz.
 You will have to flash a new bios to install Tahoe.

 Você terá que flashar essa bios para conseguir instalar o Tahoe.